kathleenfwang/LeagueOfLegendsMastery/README.md

 ```
 Note: **If you are getting a server error, make sure the const "PORT" is set to 3000.**

 > Some styling and additional themes may not have been committed yet to this repository, so the hosted product and the cloned version will have different styling.
-Please feel free to contact me for the hosted version.
+Please feel free to contact me for the full version.

 ## What I learned:
 - Chaining promises and returning responses to new promises with "then"